Terms and Conditions

 § 3 Scope of Services

 The scope of services is set out in the offer or order confirmation.
-Execution is carried out in accordance with the recognised rules of technology, applicable DIN and EN standards (in particular DIN 4102-5, EN 1634-1, DIN 18095) as well as building-regulatory approvals and general test certificates.
+Execution is carried out in accordance with the recognised rules of technology and the applicable building-regulatory approvals, general test certificates and other proofs of usability.

 The client must ensure on-site conditions that allow installation in accordance with the installation instructions and approval.
 Additional work due to deviating conditions will be invoiced separately.